tonkeeper/wallet-api/README.md

 3. Prepares message body with the opcode 1, marketplace signature and provided message.
 4. Sends this message to `marketplaceAddress` from the user's wallet matching `ownerAddress`.
 5. Waits till the contract at address `S` is initialized on-chain (3 attempts with 10 second delay).
-6. When `S` is initialized, automatically perform transfer of ownership for the token to address `S`.
+6. When `S` is initialized, automatically perform transfer of ownership for the token to address `S` with `forwardAmount`.